Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Revisiting (Un)Fairness in Recourse

-Figure~\ref{fig:eq_cost_limit} empirically proves the shortcomings of traditional fairness recourse metrics, that capture only the left-hand factor of Equation~\ref{eq:cost_group}, potentially giving a misleading impression of fairness.
-Given the previous synthetic binary classification task, we computed the original metric from \citet{von2022fairness} (left), averaging cost only over negatively predicted instances, and our revised formulation from Equation~\ref{eq:cost_group}, which also accounts for the AR (right) of the base classifiers.
-When accounting for AR across sensitive groups, disparities in expected recourse costs become substantially larger.
-For instance, with \textsc{svm}, group $S=-1$ has the lowest cost under the original metric but the highest under the revised one, as a significantly larger proportion of this group receives negative predictions.
-Therefore, to avoid masking underlying unfairness, we argue that the cost metric must account for acceptance rates to accurately capture true recourse costs across groups.
+Namely, Eqn.~\ref{eq:cost_group} arises since instances receiving a positive prediction, $\{x : f(x)=1, \;x \in X\}$, do not modify their non-sensitive features, implying no changes in recourse cost, $\delta((x,s), g_f(x)) = 0$.
+Fig.~\ref{fig:eq_cost_limit} shows how, when accounting for AR across sensitive groups, disparities in expected recourse costs become substantially larger.
+Given the CAU-LIN dataset from \citet{von2022fairness}, we computed the empirical expected recourse cost by simply averaging only over negatively predicted instances (left), and by using Eqn.~\ref{eq:cost_group} (right), which also accounts for the AR of the base classifiers.
+Indeed, Fig.~\ref{fig:eq_cost_limit} shows that both groups have similar costs under the original metric with FairSVM, but $S=1$ has the highest under the revised one, as a significantly larger proportion of this group receives negative predictions.
+Therefore, to avoid masking underlying unfairness, we argue that the cost metric must account for \textit{acceptance rates} to accurately capture true recourse costs across groups.